 Prince Albert real estate guide & listings for sale

-Prince Albert is quiet overall, as there are generally low levels of noise from traffic - although that is not the case around the airport (YPA) or the railway line.
+Prince Albert is reasonably quiet, as there are usually low levels of noise from traffic - however some areas can be quite loud, especially near the airport (YPA) or the railway line.

 The car is very often the best mode of transportation in Prince Albert.
 Nearby highways are easy to reach from any location in this city, and it is very convenient to park.
 Travelling on foot is not very practical for residents in Prince Albert since very few common errands can be run without having to use a vehicle.

 In Prince Albert, about 70% of dwellings are single detached homes, while small apartment buildings are also present in the housing stock.
 This city is primarily composed of three bedroom and four or more bedroom homes.
 Homeowners occupy about two thirds of the properties in Prince Albert and the rest are rented.
 About 40% of properties in this city were constructed between 1960 and 1980, while many of the remaining buildings were built pre-1960 and in the 1980s.

 Families will find that no matter where their property is located in Prince Albert, primary schools are nearby.
 In contrast, there are only a limited number of high schools and thus they can be an extended walk away.
 When it comes to food, some, but not all, home buyers in this city will live within walking distance of one of around 10 supermarkets.
 There are also a few choices for those who value nearby restaurants and cafes.